gravitational/teleport/docs/4.2/ssh_azuread.md

 ## Create a SAML Connector

 Now, create a SAML connector [resource](admin-guide.md#resources).
-Replace the acs element with your Teleport address, update the group IDs with the actual AzureAD group ID values, and insert the downloaded federation Metadata XML into the .
+Replace the acs element with your Teleport address, update the group IDs with the actual AzureAD group ID values, and insert the downloaded Federation Metadata XML into the .
 Write down this template as `azure-connector.yaml`:

 ```yaml